DraftCall

 14 GP17 GP

-Jordan Addison vs Zay Flowers: Who Should You Start?
+Jordan Addison vs Zay Flowers: The Full Breakdown

 Jordan Addison and Zay Flowers are both viable fantasy wide receivers heading into 2026, but their 2025 production tells two different stories.
 Jordan Addison averaged 8.1 PPG across 14 games with the Minnesota Vikings, while Zay Flowers posted 11.8 PPG in 17 appearances for the Baltimore Ravens.